Stanton Marlan: Educator and lecturer

 Marlan was an early graduate from the Inter-Regional Society of Jungian Analysts, an organization that was originally founded (1) to pool analytic resources of smaller Jungian training seminars, in order to aid each other in the work of analytic training and (2) to help smaller seminars grow into larger and, ultimately, independent training programs.
 Marlan founded the C. G. Jung Analyst Training Program of Pittsburgh in 1981 as a participating seminar of the Inter-Regional Society of Jungian Analysts and has both directed and taught in that program ever since.
 He was a Fay lecturer at Texas A&M University and has lectured widely at Jungian and Archetypal conferences in the United States and abroad, including the first International Conference on Jungian Analysis and Chinese Culture in Guangzhou, China, the IAAP International Congresses in Cambridge and Barcelona, and the first international conference of the Society for Psychology as the Discipline of Interiority in Berlin.
 He was a keynote speaker for the Guild of Pastoral Psychology held at Oxford University, for the Jung Society at the University of Toronto, and for the ARS Alchemica at Pacifica Graduate Institute, Santa Barbara, CA. He has taught at the C. G. Jung Institut-Zürich and at other at other training institutes and universities.
 Marlan is Adjunct Clinical Professor of Psychology at Duquesne University as well as Clinical Supervisor at Duquesne's Psychology Clinic, positions he has held for many years.

 Current projects

-Among Marlan's current projects is the completion of a book entitled, The Philosophers' Stone.
-Alchemy and the Art of Illumination.
+Among Marlan's current projects are the completion of two books, the first entitled, The Philosophers' Stone.
+Alchemy and the Art of Illumination and the second Revisioning Alchemy.
+James Hillman and the Colors of the Soul, the latter to be published by Spring Publications.

 Awards

 Award from American Psychological Association, Division 39, Section V, in honor of being the Section's first President.

 Nomination for the Gradiva Award (2006), issued by the National Association for the Advancement of Psychoanalysis, for creative contributions that advance psychoanalysis for The Black Sun.
 The Alchemy and Art of Darkness.

 Distinguished Service Awards from American Board of Professional Psychology and the American Board and Academy of Psychoanalysis (2019).

-Annual Book Prize awarded by the American Board of Professional Psychology and the American Board and Academy of Psychoanalysis (ABAPsa) for best theoretical book in Psychoanalysis in 2021, C. G. Jung and the Alchemical Imagination: Passages into the Mysteries of Psyche and Soul.
+Annual Book Prize awarded by the American Board of Professional Psychology and the American Board and Academy of Psychoanalysis (ABAPsa) for best theoretical book in Psychoanalysis in 2021, C. G. Jung and the Alchemical Imagination: Passages into the Mysteries of Psyche and Soul, Routledge.

+Award for the Best Theoretical Book of 2022 from the International Association of Jungian Studies (IAJS) for Jung's Alchemical Philosophy.
+Psyche and the Mercurial Play of Image and Idea, Routledge.